 Often people ask me, why they haven’t heard of Focusing before.
 Gendlin, wanting Focusing to be freely available to everyone chose not to patent or trademark his discoveries.
 Thus, while you may not know it, the Focusing philosophy underlies other common movements and theories such as Somatic Experiencing, Body Psychotherapy, and Hakomi.

-I am engaged in a certification program for Focusing-Oriented Therapy and have training in a similar practice called Children Focusing.
-In addition to my therapeutic work, I have a passion for teaching this Focusing way of being with Children through parent-coaching, workshops, and individual consultations.
+In addition to being a Focusing-Oriented Therapist, I have extended training in a connected practice called Children Focusing.
+Children Focusing facilitates a gentle, respectful way for children to be with their innermost places.
+In addition to my therapeutic work, I have a passion for teaching.
+I teach Focusing workshops, parenting workshops and am available for speaking opportunities.
 Please contact me for more information.

 Guided Focusing Sessions (not therapy): $100